-There sits inside the British Museum a collection of bank notes and coinage — and an exceptionally rare Dr Who branded bank note.
+There sits inside the British Museum a collection of banknotes and coinage — and an exceptionally rare Doctor Who branded banknote.

-If you look very carefully, where the signature of the governer of the Bank would usually go, in this case it has been signed by Peter McKinstry, Chief Numpty.
+If you look very carefully, where the signature of the governor of the Bank would usually go, in this case, it has been signed by Peter McKinstry, Chief Numpty.
 He is a real person, and less a numpty than an artist who worked on Dr Who for five years.

 It’s a curiosity that the fake £10 note is probably worth vastly more than a real one.
 They literally printed money.

 You might also like the Dr Who museum in East London.